AviatrixSystems/avxlabs-docs/ace_pro/docs/lab8.md

 ## 1. General Objectives

-You are tasked with connecting the on-premises data center in New York to your MCNA.
+You are tasked with connecting the on-premises data center in New York to your Aviatrix CNSF.
 An **Aviatrix Edge** device has already been provisioned and registered with the existing **Aviatrix Controller**.

 The Aviatrix Secure High-Performance Datacenter Edge solution empowers network administrators to provide seamless cloud connectivity without compromise.
 This robust solution offers encrypted, line-rate performance and supports single-region, multi-region, or multi-cloud redundancy options.
 Additionally, it ensures comprehensive visibility and troubleshooting capabilities throughout the entire network.

 ## 2. Initial set-up

-Now let's connect the `Aviatrix Edge` to the existing MCNA.
+Now let's connect the `Aviatrix Edge` to the existing **Cloud Native Security Fabric (CNSF)**.

 First and foremost let's explore the **BGP Map** that describes the connectivity established through the BGPoverLAN.